A Day With The Duke:

 In 2009 The University of Arkansas for Medical Sciences established The Ken Duke Endowed Chair in Scoliosis.
 Funds from the chair treat spinal deformities, tumors and fractures.

 Ken’s annual charity tournament “A Day with The Duke” also helps benefit those with spinal problems.
 Every time Ken ‘tees it up’ the man from Hope gives hope to the tens of thousands of children diagnosed with Scoliosis each year.
-This year's event will be held in September, for more information please visit adaywiththeduke.com.
+For more information, please visit kenduke.com.

 Bucks for Birdies: